 This elective provides students an opportunity to learn and/or improve research techniques in a laboratory setting.
 Students will be able to participate in the development of an individual project as part of a research team.
-May be repeated for credit up to three semesters for a maximum of 15 credit hours.
-Prerequisite: GPA of 3.0 or higher.
+Repeatable for credit, up to 15 credits.
+Prerequisite: GPA of 3.4 or higher.
+Instructor permission and approval of the dean.
+Credits: 1-5